Digital audio workstation: Software

 Digital audio applications for Linux and BSD fostered technologies such as Advanced Linux Sound Architecture (ALSA), which drives audio hardware, and JACK Audio Connection Kit.
 JACK allows any JACK-aware audio software to connect to any other audio software running on the system, such as connecting an ALSA- or OSS-driven soundcard to a mixing and editing front-end, like Ardour or Rosegarden.
 In this way, JACK acts as a virtual audio patch bay, and it can be configured to use a computer's resources in real time, with dedicated memory, and with various options that minimize the DAW's latency.
 This kind of abstraction and configuration allows DJs to use multiple programs for editing and synthesizing audio streams, or multitasking and duplexing, without the need for analog conversion, or asynchronous saving and reloading files, and ensures a high level of audio fidelity.

-Audacity, audio editor that can run on Microsoft Windows, OS X, Linux, and other Unix-like systems; it is particularly popular in the podcast community and also has a large following among the visually impaired due to its keyboard interface.
-Although MIDI playback is available, it concentrates more on sound manipulation and management than discrete events and sequencing.

-Rosegarden is a multi-featured audio application that includes audio mixing plugins, a notation editor, and MIDI support.

-The MusE sequencer is a similarly featured audio application that includes an audio mixer and a music sequencer.

-Dylan Tallchief created a DAW in Microsoft Excel.
-The project is available for free download.

-Other open-source programs include virtual synthesizers and MIDI controllers, such as those provided by FluidSynth and TiMidity.
-Both can load SoundFonts to expand the voices and instruments available for synthesis and expand the ports and channels available to synthesizers.

-Members of the Linux Audio Development (LAD) mailing list have contributed to development of standards such as the LADSPA, DSSI and LV2 plugin architectures.
+Members of the Linux Audio Development (LAD) mailing list have contributed to the development of standards such as the LADSPA, DSSI and LV2 plugin architectures.
 The Virtual Studio Technology (VST) plugin standard is supported by some programs.

-Sequencers offer a subset of DAW functionality.
-Several open-source sequencer projects exist, such as: